UKLLC/Guidebook/ukllc_book/docs/LPS_data/LPS_introduction.md

 >The table does not include LPS that are working to join the UK LLC partnership but have not yet notified their participants through ‘fair processing’ communications.
 No data flow into the UK LLC TRE until participants have been notified.

-Most LPS have published **cohort profiles** which give detailed information about each LPS - to access these, click on the cohort information in Table 1 about each LPS (some publications may require library licences to access, but most will be free and publicly accessible).

-Click on the LPS name to discover more about each LPS and their datasets.
+Most LPS have published **cohort profiles** which give detailed information about each LPS - to access these, click on the cohort information in Table 1 (some publications may require library licences to access, but most will be free and publicly accessible). **Click on the LPS name** to discover more about each LPS and their datasets.
 To build a data request, visit <strong><a href="https://explore.ukllc.ac.uk/" target="_blank" rel="noopener noreferrer">UK LLC Explore</a></strong>

+<aside class="admonition note"><p class="admonition-title">FAQs on working with LPS data are available <a href="https://guidebook.ukllc.ac.uk/docs/faq/pages/faq_lps" target="_blank" rel="noopener noreferrer">here</a></p></aside>

 **Table 1** A summary of the Longitudinal Population Studies (LPS) that are in the UK LLC partnership (listed in alphabetical order)